stejoo/ansible-role-systemd-networkd/README.md

       - Bond: "bond0"
 ```

-What will create an LACP bond interface `bond0`, containing all interfaces
+This will create a LACP bond interface `bond0`, combining all interfaces
-starting by `eth`.
+starting with `eth`.

 License
 -------

-Tool under the BSD license.
-Do not hesitate to report bugs, ask me some
+Role is written under the BSD license.
+Do not hesitate to report bugs, ask me
-questions or do some pull request if you want to!
+ some questions or do some pull request if you want to!